-Hipsters are in Savannah and the proof is at Gallery Espresso.
+Hipsters are in Savannah and the proof is in Gallery Espresso.
 Overpriced yet delicious coffee drinks.
 Mismatched yet purposeful seating.
 Scruffy students who don’t ever glance up from their computer screen.
-Discussions about bitcoin.
+Intense bitcoin strategizing.
 Exposed wood.
 Gallery Espresso is a great place for a quick breakfast and coffee or an all-day café work session.

-A great mix smack dab in the middle of the sliding scale between casual, stale beer stench bar and fancy, posh oyster and wine bar.
-Oysters change daily, check in for $1 oysters at happy hour(s).
-There is plenty else on the menu if you’re looking for something else.
+A great mix smack dab in the middle of the sliding scale, Sorry Charlie’s is somewhere between casual, stale beer stench bar and fancy, posh oyster and wine bar.
+Oyster varieties change daily, check in for $1 oysters at happy hour(s).
+There is also plenty else on the menu if you’re looking for options.

 Everyone, and I mean everyone, will recommend you stop be Leopold’s.
 They are famous for their ice cream, of course, and also their milkshakes.
 But they do serve food and you can have a sit-down meal, though with the ice cream crowds coming and going it doesn’t seem like the most appealing place to have a dinner.
 If you walk by and there’s no line out the door and down the block, seize the opportunity, it’s a rare one.
 If the lines are perpetually daunting, save your ice cream indulgence for the airport, where there’s a small Leopold’s kiosk with the same ice cream but fewer flavor options.

-In case you can’t go a vacation without watching whatever sports game it is you watch, you’ll find it on here.
+In case you can’t go a vacation without watching whatever sports game it is you watch, you’ll find it on at Savannah Taphouse.
 Two floors plastered in TV screens showing just about everything will surely have what you’re looking for.
 There are plenty of beers on tap to choose from and a great bar food menu including wings and mac and chees egg rolls (get those!).